Introduction to optimization methods for training SciML models: Accelerated and adaptive stochastic gradient methods

 \section{Accelerated and adaptive stochastic gradient methods}

-The main limitation of standard first-order methods is their slow convergence, a behaviour often attributed to the difficulty of selecting an appropriate step size.
+The main limitation of standard first-order methods is their slow convergence, often attributed to the difficulty of selecting an appropriate step size.
 This issue becomes even more pronounced in large-scale SciML, where physical constraints, large models, noisy gradients, and heterogeneous data make choosing a suitable step size both challenging and essential for stable and efficient training.
-To address these challenges, a wide range of accelerated and adaptive variants of SGD have been developed.
-In this section, we present the most widely used.
+To address these challenges, a wide range of accelerated and adaptive variants of GD and SGD have been developed.
+In this section, we present the most widely used ones.
+From the unifying preconditioning viewpoint introduced in Section~\ref{sec:precond_lens}, the adaptive gradient methods discussed below act as diagonal preconditioners in parameter space.